donkirkby/live-py-plugin/CONTRIBUTING.md

 There is also a PyCharm version of the plugin.
 You can work on it with IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].

+If you're trying to find the code for some feature of PyCharm, put a breakpoint in `ActionUtil.performActionDumbAware()`, then use the feature and step through the code after the breakpoint.

 ### Running from Source Code ###
 1. Download and install IntelliJ IDEA, then open the `live-py-plugin/pycharm` project.
 2. Install the [Python plugin][idea-py].
 It will probably prompt you when you open the project.